calorab/client-chart-the-market/README.md

     8.20 Created app and bones of app - including chartMain where state will be, charts Display/Data/Controls are children.
 First iteration is basic with no Auth. to do:
+            [] Move ChartData to be in ChartMain
+            [] Create the Welcome page
+            [] Add reactRouter and implement
+            [] Download and Create a basic Formik form [] Basic CSS for shape and test colors
+            [] Create space for API DATA and implement placeholder for graph [] ...API...
+            [] create toolbar with stats/info to show use of Context 8.21 ........
+        to do:
-            Move ChartData to be in ChartMain
+            [X] Move ChartData to be in ChartMain
-            Create the Welcome page
+            [] Create the Welcome page
-            Add reactRouter and implement
+            [] Add reactRouter and implement
-            Download and Create a basic Formik form Basic CSS for shape and test colors
+            [] Download and Create a basic Formik form [] Basic CSS for shape and test colors
-            Create space for API DATA and implement placeholder for graph ...API...
+            [] Create space for API DATA and implement placeholder for graph [] ...API...
-            create toolbar with stats/info to show use of Context
+            [] create toolbar with stats/info to show use of Context

  -->